Encinitas events this week (Nov. 16)

 Poinsettia Greenhouse Tours

 Get a behind-the-scenes look at how lovely poinsettias are grown for the holidays.
 Tour times: 10 a.m., noon and 2 p.m. on Nov.
 17; and noon and 2 p.m. on Nov.
-18 Don't forget to bring your camera.
+18 Don’t forget to bring your camera.
+Wiedner's Gardens, 695 Normandy Road, Encinitas.
 For more information, visit https://bit.ly/2QFLnku.

 BobFest: A Bob Dylan Celebration